 - Certificate from the place of work with indication of the position, average earnings / student card and certificate from the last place of study

 - Copy of the certificate of secondary education / diploma of higher education (usually a bachelor or specialist)

 - Internal civil passport + copy of the main pages.

-In some cases, the consulate may ask for a portfolio (for example, when applying for creative specialties, architecture), recommendatory or motivational letters, certificates from passed courses or advanced training programs, characteristics from employers or teachers, etc. You may need a certificate of criminal record, a medical record and a list of mandatory vaccinations.
+In some cases, the consulate may ask for a portfolio (for example, when applying for creative specialties, architecture), recommendatory or motivational letters, certificates from passed courses or advanced educational programs, characteristics from employers or teachers, etc. You may need a certificate of criminal record, a medical record and a list of mandatory vaccinations.

 If a student goes to study through an exchange program, you will need to provide a copy of the agreement between the partner universities.
 Almost always future students undergo a personal interview with a representative of the consulate or embassy.
 According to modern requirements for the Schengen and British visas fingerprints are automatically handed over, a digital photo is taken.

 Remember that all documents must be translated into the language of the country (state) or English, and also notarized.

 The probability of getting a refusal is higher if you filed the documents in a commercial (private) institution of higher learning - with state such a situation almost never happens.
 To minimize risks, as soon as possible receive from your university a document on enrollment and an official invitation.